 Many governments require visitors to obtain travel visas in order to enter their country.
-A travel visa is not a guarantee of permission to enter a particular country, but it tells customs agents and border officials that the traveler in question has met particular entry criteria that country has established.
+A travel visa is not a guarantee of permission to enter a particular country, but it signals to customs agents and border officials that the traveler in question has met the entry criteria that the country in question has established.

 What Will I Need to Submit With My Visa Application?

 In most cases, you will need to apply for a travel visa before your trip begins, although some countries will issue visas upon your arrival.
 You will need to submit your valid passport, photographs of yourself, an application form, and your fee.
 In some cases, you will also need to provide additional documents or copies of documents.
 Typically, your passport must be valid for at least six months from the date of your visa application, although this requirement varies by country.
 Even if your visa is rejected, you should expect to pay a fee for handling.

 Which Countries Require Visas?

 Whether or not your destination requires a visa depends on your citizenship.
 Your best source of information is your country's Department of State, Bureau of Consular Affairs, Foreign Office, or a similar agency.
 Consult the website of this agency or department and search for the countries you plan to visit.
 You should be able to find country-specific information that details visa requirements.
 You can also consult the website of the embassy or consulate of the country you plan to visit.